 Step 1: Create server authentication certificate template

-- Login to Certification Authority server.
+- Login to the Certification Authority server.
 Open the Certification Authority console (certsrv.msc).

 - Right-click Certificate Templates and select Manage.